 So, while Amazon gives you the platform for free, the real expenses are in making your book look and read like it belongs on the virtual shelf.
 A well-produced book just sells better.
 End of story.

-Do I Need an ISBN to Publish on KDP?
+Do I Need an ISBN to sell on KDP?

 This one trips up a lot of new authors, but the answer is pretty straightforward, it just depends on the format.